BeeBarry/Knock-Knock/readMe.md

 The app solves the problem of finding local expertise in your neighborhood.
 Instead of searching online for expensive services or struggling alone, users can find skilled neighbors willing to help - creating a collaborative community where everyone benefits from shared knowledge.

+## Please observe

+The following functionality have been created (visible in the files) but have been left out of the final version of the submitted draft to the Appathon finale.
+This is for the sole reason of reducing the steps of installation:
+* Express API acting as middlehand (WebSocket) for to clients sending messages (the chat functionality)
+* Azure Functions CRUD operations to connect Frontend to Mongo DB

 ## Key Features

 - **Browse nearby experts** - View people in your area with their skills and distance from you